jsiembida/solvrle/README.md

 How to read the above table?

-For the original English Wordle that has a dictionary of 2309 words, over 99% of them will be guessed within the 6 rows.
+For the original English wordle that has a dictionary of 2309 words, over 99% of them will be guessed within the 6 rows.
 However, the worst case takes 8 rows.
 Frequencies of letters in the dictionary are use in the process of finding  the solution, which is prone to "long tail" cases.
 In English for example, words `batch`, `catch`, `match`, `hatch`, `watch` are a close clump and getting the first letter poses